-Apart from this thrilling new project, I started writing a text book on modern Jewish world history, and an extended article on the intellectual and literary critic Reuven Brainin (1862-1939), a forgotten figure in American and European history.
+Apart from this exciting new project, I started writing a text book on modern Jewish world history, and an extended article on the intellectual and literary critic Reuven Brainin (1862-1939), a forgotten figure in American and European history.
 Brainin, who tried to bridge between Zionism and communism, and between Yiddish and Hebrew, is one of the figures on the margins of Judaism, in which I have become interested consequently to my research on Werner Scholem.

 I look forward to working with students from various backgrounds and interests, who may share my passion for stories - fictional and non-fictional ones.

 - Munich University, Award for Innovation in Teaching (2013)

 - Salo W. Baron Prize, American Academy of Jewish Research (2012)